Rhodiola rosea: Research and regulation

+Rhodiola has been used as a dietary supplement.
 Through 2019, human studies evaluating R. rosea did not have sufficient quality to determine whether it has properties affecting fatigue or any other condition.
 The U.S. Food and Drug Administration (FDA) has issued warning letters to manufacturers of R. rosea dietary supplement products unapproved as new drugs, adulterated, misbranded and in federal violation for not having proof of safety or efficacy for the advertised conditions of alleviating Raynaud syndrome, altitude sickness, depression or cancer.

-Traditional medicine

-In Russia and Scandinavia, R. rosea has been used for centuries to cope with the cold Siberian climate and stressful life.
-It is also used to increase physical endurance and resistance to high-altitude sickness, but the scientific evidence for such benefits is weak.
-The plant has been used in traditional Chinese medicine, where it is called hóng jǐng tiān.

 A 2012 report by the European Medicines Agency on literature concerning the dried extract of R. rosea stated that "The published clinical trials exhibit considerable deficiencies in their quality.
-Therefore 'well-established use' cannot be accepted" and added: "The traditional use as an adaptogen 'for temporary relief of symptoms of stress such as fatigue and sensation of weakness' is appropriate for traditional herbal medicinal products. ...
-The long-standing use as well as the outcome of the clinical trials support the plausibility of the use of the mentioned herbal preparation in the proposed indication."
+Therefore 'well-established use' cannot be accepted".

+Protection and management

+Rhodiola rosea has not been assessed on the IUCN red list, but is listed on the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) Appendix II which "includes species not necessarily threatened with extinction, but in which trade must be controlled in order to avoid utilization incompatible with their survival.".